help-me-mom/ng-mocks/README.md

   ngMocks.faster(); // the same TestBed for several its.

   // Because we want to test the directive, we pass it as the first
-  // argument of MockBuilder.
-We can omit the second argument,
+  // parameter of MockBuilder.
+We can omit the second parameter,
   // because there are no dependencies. beforeEach(() => MockBuilder(TargetDirective));